 - Reporting to every meeting of the Financial Board on health and safety matters so that they are assured that there is a suitable system for health and safety in place.

-- Seek advice, help and support from the General Trustees when required to ensure that the role of Congregational Health and Safety Administrator is fulfilled to the best of your abilities.
+- Seeking advice, help, and support from the General Trustees when required to ensure that the role of Congregational Health and Safety Administrator is fulfilled to the best of their abilities.

 The Management of Health and Safety at Work Regulations 1999 require that employers appoint one or more competent persons to help them meet their legal duties for health, safety and welfare of employees.
 The HSE describes competence as a person’s combined training, skills, experience and knowledge and their ability to perform a task safely.
 Other factors, such as attitude and physical ability, can also affect someone’s competence.